CGCL-codes/BIVBench/README.md

 ```

 #### (b) data removal based attacks
-These attacks including *unlearning based attacks and online learning based attacks*.
+These attacks include *unlearning-based attacks and online learning-based attacks*.

 ##### (b.1) Unlearning based attacks
-Unlearning based attacks refer to the process of forgetting the knowledge of the target model.
-Blow is the example of unlearning based attacks on CIFAR10 dataset.
+Unlearning-based attacks refer to the process of forgetting the knowledge of the target model.
+Below is an example of unlearning-based attacks on the CIFAR10 dataset.
 ```shell
 $ cd data_removal
 $ python data_remove/Unlearning.py --config ../configs/cifar10/train_configs/resnet20.yaml
 --dataset cifar10 --ratio 0.01  --batch_size 64
 --Posterior_Attack True --gpu 1 --num 10
 ```
-##### (b.2) Online learning based attacks
+##### (b.2) Online learning-based attacks
-Online learning based attacks refer to the process of learning the new knowledge of the target model.
+Online learning-based attacks refer to the process of learning the new knowledge of the target model.
-Blow is the example of online learning based attacks on CIFAR10 dataset.
+Below is an example of online learning-based attacks on the CIFAR10 dataset.
 ```shell
 $ cd data_removal
 $ python data_remove/Online_learning.py --config ../configs/cifar10/train_configs/resnet20.yaml